Western-Health-Covid19-Collaboration/wh_covid19_app/docs/GITHUB101.md

 # How can you help?

-Look into [issues assigned to Gregg](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=assignee%3Agreggmiller+is%3Aopen), then review them and see what it is the developers may be asking for.
+Look into [Medic related issues](https://github.com/Western-Health-Covid19-Collaboration/wh_covid19_app/issues?q=is%3Aissue+is%3Aopen+label%3AMedic), then review them and see what it is the developers may be asking for.
 Most often this will be a further copy (written information) and content or a breakdown of an algorithm/ checklist.

 If you think you can help you can add a comment with either a simple reply or follow up question.
 Developers are a friendly bunch and won't be critical if you don't provide what they are looking for.
 You'll need to be logged in in order to make comments.

+A good rule of thumb is that if you can succintly put all your thoughts into a couple paragraphs and don't expect a lot of back and forth, it's ok.
+If it's complicated, other ways of communication will be more efficient.

 You can always ask for clarification by contacting Gregg directly on the general channel on Slack GDG Melbourne.
 A good way to get a feel for the process and how issues are resolved might be to look at previous issues with Gregg's name assigned and the type of answer he has given.
 Generally, if it doesn't answer the developer then they will have responded.

-A good rule of thumb is that if you can succintly put all your thoughts into a couple paragraphs and don't expect a lot of back and forth, it's ok.
-If it's complicated, other ways of communication will be more efficient.
+There's also a private slack channel `#covid-19-app`.
+If you're going to get commited to the project it's worth checking with Gregg how to get access to it.

 # What is Github?